Save the Dates: June 7 – 12, 2020

 Full details to come.

 Fuel your passion and transform your writing during your one-week experience in the heart of the Blue Ridge Mountains on the beautiful campus of Hollins University.
-Join us this year in one of our intimate and inspiring workshops in poetry, fiction, nonfiction and young adult fiction.
-Our workshops allow you to share work with colleagues and your faculty mentor in advance, and receive supportive and critical feedback.
+Join us this year in one of our intimate and inspiring workshops in poetry, fiction, nonfiction and or romance fiction.
+Our creative writing workshops allow you to share work with colleagues and your faculty mentor in advance, and receive supportive and critical feedback.

 If you don’t have a manuscript, or you’re looking to start new work, one of our new multi-genre generative retreats is the perfect choice.
 Our retreats allow you to write each day and join fellow writers for both in-class writing exercises and sharing of work written right here at Tinker Mountain.

 Whether taking part in a workshop or a retreat, you can participate in craft seminars, readings, meals, and social events.
 You’ll have plenty of interaction with faculty, including a one on one session with your faculty mentor, and have the opportunity to network with other writers for ideas and support.